 First, if you don't have Conda, you should download and install the version appropriate for your architecture here.

 Once you have Conda installed, create a Conda environment using the environment files we provide in Rayleigh's main directory.

 '''

+conda config --set channel_priority strict

 conda env create -f environment.yml

 conda activate radev

 '''